 - a service that provides both KA and PG performance reports.
 It will help you in determining your strengths and weaknesses.

 While keeping the above parameters in mind, I wrote an article to review & compare 6 popular PMP Exam Simulators.
-You should read it before buying a PMP practice test.
+You should read it to find the best PMP practice test.

 Recommended PMP Exam Prep Strategy